Epivaral/AI-AgentDemo/README.md

   - Stores and sends the `thread_id` with each request to maintain chat context.
   - Handles user input, sends it to `/api/chat`, and displays the agent's response.
   - Shows instructions and a modern, responsive layout.
+  - Renders the task list as a table (ID, Task, Status) for better readability.
+  - Includes a floating notification component that polls the backend every 15 seconds and shows the number of pending tasks for 5 seconds in the top-right corner.
 - Style the chatbox and page using CSS for a clean, modern look.

 ### 5. Deploy as an Azure Static Web App